The Staff at the Humane Society of Jefferson County

 Whether she is at the shelter or visiting schools, youth groups, libraries, colleges, businesses, and churches, Taylor is busy providing humane education to the citizens of Jefferson County.
 She organizes all of our fundraising events and works to develop new opportunities for people to support the care of lost, homeless and abused animals.
 Our shelter could not function without the numerous volunteers who give of their time and talent, and Taylor’s goal is to find just the right spot for them!

-Diane Lundt, Animal Care Lead/Veterinary Assistant, Sam Maurice, Animal Caregiver/Computer Administrator, Dan Ellis, Chandra Gates, Holly Griffee, Heather Traxler, Animal Caregivers
+Diane Lundt, Animal Care Lead/Veterinary Assistant, Sam Maurice, Animal Caregiver/Computer Administrator, Chandra Gates, Dan Ellis, Heather Traxler, Holly Griffee, Gina Groskopf, Marina Schroeder, Animal Caregivers

 Our remarkably dedicated caregivers work very hard to provide conscientious and compassionate care to every animal at the HSJC.
 Cleaning and disinfecting cages and kennels, administering medications, assessing animal behavior, tailoring animal care to individual needs, and providing 24-hour stray pick-ups are just a few of their many duties.
 Through the tireless efforts of the HSJC’s “Dream Team,” every animal receives top notch care in a clean, comfortable and loving environment.